bhavinrlad-design/pryysm24/README.md

 - `DATABASE_URL`: Connection string to your Azure database
 - `NODE_ENV`: Set to `production`
 - `NEXT_PUBLIC_API_URL`: Your app's public API endpoint

+### Troubleshooting Azure Deployment

+#### Common Issues:

+1. **Authentication Errors**:
+   - Ensure the `AZURE_CREDENTIALS` secret contains the **exact** JSON output from the `az ad sp create-for-rbac` command
+   - Verify there are no extra spaces, line breaks or formatting issues
+   - Make sure the service principal has contributor access to your resource group

+2. **Deployment Failures**:
+   - Check GitHub Actions logs for specific error messages
+   - Verify that `AZURE_APP_NAME` exactly matches your Azure App Service name
+   - Make sure your Azure subscription is active and has sufficient resources

+3. **Build Errors**:
+   - Review the build logs for TypeScript errors or missing dependencies
+   - Ensure all required environment variables are properly set
+   - Try running the build process locally to identify issues

 For detailed step-by-step instructions, troubleshooting tips, and advanced configuration options, see our [Complete Azure Deployment Guide](./docs/azure-deployment-guide.md).